 Policies and Procedures for the 2019-2020 School Year

 - Parent Participation Opportunities: Parents and others wishing to participate or observe a student’s lesson may do so each month during the last week of classes.
-You will be able to notice your child’s progress easily and Observation-Participation Day can become a special occasion for your dancer.
+You will be able to notice your child’s progress easily.
 This policy is in place to ensure the progress of ALL students and to create an atmosphere of calm learning where the instructor can engage personally with each student free of outside distractions.
 Those visiting from out-of-town are welcome to view classes at any time during the month (please limit to 5 or less at a time).
 It is best for students to interact with the teacher alone.
 PLEASE DO NOT CO-TEACH.

-- Parent’s Responsibility to Be Aware of Dates and Events: It is the responsibility of the parent or adult student to be aware of all school activities, such as viewing days, rehearsals, master classes, and school closing dates.
+Parent’s Responsibility to Be Aware of Dates and Events: It is the responsibility of the parent and students to be aware of all school activities, such as viewing days, rehearsals, master classes, and school closing dates.
 The school may post all such notices on the studio lobby bulletin board, as well as send emails and/or place paper notices in the lobby as needed.
-It is the parent’s responsibility to routinely check the board, email, front desk and voicemail to ensure receipt of school event information.
+It is the family’s responsibility to routinely check the board, email, front desk, and voicemail to ensure receipt of school event information.
 Additionally, SCD utilizes its own website and its Facebook page to post information and updates.
 These online resources may be accessed at www.SonomaConservatoryofDanceStudio.org and www.Facebook.com/SonomaConservatoryofDance.

 - General Policies: Students should wear appropriate cover-ups when outside the studio.
 Dance shoes are NOT to be worn outside.
 Students and instructors only are allowed on the dance floor during class times unless special arrangements have been made with the instructor.
 Non-enrolled children may not be left unattended at the school.
 Only water is allowed within the school unless other arrangements have been made.
 Respect others and their belongings.
 Violence or roughhousing of any sort is prohibited on the premises, in or out of class.